nmata010/nmata010.github.io/_posts/2025-12-06-data-strategy-post.md

 1. Data makes the difference.
 This is obvious in hindsight, but worth repeating and extends beyond cvis.
 No training tweaks were going to fix the original control models.
 2. The law of diminishing returns.
 Performance gains were huge early on but plateaued quickly.
 When that happens "more training" stops being a viable strategy.
 3. Controlled experiments.
 By changing few variables at a time  the cause/effect relationship between the changes and the performance were obvious.
+4. SAM 3 is a game changer for computer vision.

 I was able to take <5 min of drone footage and turn it into a working POC in just a few hours.
 This was an all out success that I wasn't expecting.
 - Earnestly thought through the type of images and conditions that would make this model successful for the use-case (and published a dataset).